jonatlib/sensor-swarm/.junie/guidelines.md

 ## Project standards

 We are writing documented and tested code:
+Documentation:
   - All methods, structs, modules have a documentation string
   - If possible we are writing in-line tests (using `#[cfg(tests)]`).
 Beware we are using defmt-tests but the definition macro is only needed once in a project and it is defined in `lib.rs`.
   - Comments explaining directly what reading the line of code does are useless and must be omitted.
   - Comments that describes complex logic inside functions must be added.
+Tests:
   - All in-line tests must be HW agnostic so we can run them in QEMU (this is how `cargo test` is configured), so only test code which don't need actuall HW.
   - We can also write HIL (HW in loop) test, but need to use feature flags for these.
   - We also write tests that actually call our code.
 Tests that does not touch anything outside of test module should be omitted.
 Also tests like `assert_eq!(20, 20);` are absolute useless.
+  - If you are not able to test the actual implementation, ignore those tests and maybe only comment that it is hard to test it.

 We are keeping modules small and separated by application/business logic into submodules:
   - One module should do a one thing